 If you are applying for graduate financial aid at Gordon College for the first time, follow the steps below.

 STEP 1: Complete the Graduate Financial Aid Form .

 STEP 2: Complete the FAFSA

-Students who wish to borrow a federal Stafford Loan must first complete the FAFSA, the Free Application for Federal Student Aid.
+Students who wish to borrow a federal Direct Loan must first complete the FAFSA, the Free Application for Federal Student Aid.
 A new application must be received for each year that you want a loan.
-For courses taken from Summer 2014 through Spring 2015, choose the 2014-15 FAFSA.
+For courses taken from Summer 2015 through Spring 2016, choose the 2015-16 FAFSA.
 Click here to complete now.

 STEP 3: Sign your Master Promissory Note

 Once you’ve completed your FAFSA you will need to complete a Master Promissory Note (MPN), with the Department of Education.
 Choose the form for Direct Subsidized/Unsubsidized loan.
 Click here to complete now.

 STEP 4: Complete Loan Entrance Counseling, a federally required step for any student who wishes to borrow a Direct Loan.
 Click here to complete now.